 This Annual Information Form contains certain "forward-looking information".
-All information, other than historical facts, that address activities, events or developments that the Corporation believes, expects or anticipates will or may occur in the future (including, without limitation, information regarding mineral resources, metallurgical results, plans to increase production at the Pimenton mine and the anticipated timing for receipt of permission thereof, the Corporation's development plans with respect to the Pimenton mine, the estimated cost of expansion of the tailings deposit of Pimenton mine, the timing of the updated mineral resource and mineral reserve report for the Pimenton property, the Corporation's plans with respect to the Santa Cecilia Project, potential mineralization, expectations regarding continuation of contracts and expectations regarding the Corporation's dividend policy) are forward-looking information.
+All information, other than historical facts, that address activities, events or developments that the Corporation believes, expects or anticipates will or may occur in the future (including, without limitation, information regarding mineral resources and mineral reserves, metallurgical results, plans to increase production at the Pimenton mine and the anticipated timing for receipt of permission thereof, the Corporation's development plans with respect to the Pimenton mine, the estimated cost of expansion of the tailings deposit of Pimenton mine, estimated reclamation costs, the timing of the updated mineral resource and mineral reserve report for the Pimenton property, the Corporation's plans with respect to the Santa Cecilia Project, the timing of the Orion 3D geophysical study on the Santa Cecilia Project, potential mineralization, expectations regarding continuation of contracts, the timing for delivery of additional mining equipment, intentions with respect to the retention of DL-600 registered status of one of the Corporation's Chilean subsidiaries and expectations regarding the Corporation's dividend policy) are forward-looking information.

 Forward-looking information reflects the current expectations or beliefs of the Corporation based on information currently available to the Corporation.
 Forward-looking information is subject to significant risks and uncertainties and other factors that could cause the actual results to differ materially from those discussed in the forward-looking information, and even if such actual results are realized or substantially realized, there can be no assurance that they will have the expected consequences to, or effects on the Corporation.
 Factors that could cause actual results or events to differ materially from current expectations include, but are not limited to: failure to establish estimated mineral resources, the preliminary nature of metallurgical results, changes in gold and other mineral prices, changes in equity markets, political developments in Chile, changes to regulations affecting the Corporation's activities, delays in obtaining or failures to obtain required regulatory approvals, uncertainties relating to the availability and costs of financing needed in the future, the uncertainties involved in interpreting drilling results and other geological data, the other risks involved in the gold exploration and development industry and the risks described under "Narrative Description of the Business - Risk Factors, Economic Environment and Operations" in this Annual Information Form.
-Forward-looking information speaks only as of the date on which it is made and, except as may be required by applicable securities laws, the Corporation disclaims any intent or obligation to update any forward-looking information, whether as a result of new information, future events or results or otherwise.
-Although the Corporation believes that the assumptions inherent in the forward-looking information is not a guarantee of future performance and accordingly undue reliance should not be put on such information due to the inherent uncertainty therein.
+Forward-looking information speaks only as of the date on which it is made and, except as may be required by applicable securities laws, the Corporation disclaims any intent or obligation to update any forwardlooking information, whether as a result of new information, future events or results or otherwise.
+Although the Corporation believes that the assumptions inherent in the forward-looking information are reasonable, forwardlooking information is not a guarantee of future performance and accordingly undue reliance should not be put on such information due to the inherent uncertainty therein.